Netflix/falcor/documentation/router.md

 NetflixRouter.prototype = Object.create(BaseRouter);
 ~~~

 As explained in previous sections, creating a BaseRouter class using createClass will build a route table for rapidly matching paths once when the application server starts up.
 This optimized route table will be shared across all new instances of the derived NetflixRouter class.
-This makes it an expensive to create and dispose of NetflixRouter objects.
+This makes it inexpensive to create a new NetflixRouter object for every incoming server request.

-Whenever the application server receives a request, we will instantiate a new instance of the NetflixRouter and pass in a userID.

 ~~~js
 var express = require('express');